lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`

 - DON't Dichotomize!!
-    - Don't convert continuous to discrete.
-There could be non-linear relationships
-    - eg with BMI or age...
     - unless data values look like it could or if a confounder in model.. (e.g. cigarettes)
     - show visual of why dich is wrong (point with colours of categories)
 - Categorical variable modication:
     - sometimes some categories are too small, so sometimes for model interpretation and generalizability, grouping categories makes sense, and to also balance the sample between groups.
-    - Use sex as an example

-    - Reducing number of categories in categorical variable
-    - Know to be very careful of ever converting continuous into discrete

-TODO: More content, specific to cohorts.
-For running models, each row should represent the all the values for one person at one time point.
 - Dealing with outliers (or not)

-TODO: slide on `case_when` usage.

-count(framingham, educ)
-[1]  4  2  1  3 NA
-> unique(framingham$sex)
-[1] 1 2

 ---
 ## "Dichotomania": A major problem in health research